Digitous/LLM-SLERP-Merge/README.md

 ---

+## Current Limitation

+Some models, even of the same architecture and parameter size, may have a different vocab_size as defined in their config.json.
+For instance, LLaMa v1 and v2 13B have a standardized vocab of 32000.
+Some pretrained models may deviate from this standard with a modified vocab of 32001 or 32032 and so on, making them incompatible for merge.
+There are ways to bypass this limitation and it will be addressed in the next update.

+---

 ## License

 This project is unlicensed and unrestricted on how far it's proliferated, updated, modified, maintined, integrated, and shared around.
 A kind reference to this repo as well as dvschultz's script (which inspired this work) at https://gist.github.com/dvschultz/3af50c40df002da3b751efab1daddf2c would be nice.